 It includes a private vault, a secure password generator, a security dashboard to manage all of your online logins, and even provides alerts of security breaches for the sites you use.
 They make it easy to monitor all of your current logins and your overall online security.
 Finally, it will allow you to automate password changes with a single click so you can easily change all of your passwords on a regular basis.
 Their software can be installed on any platform: PC, Mac, iOS, or Android device.

-Dashlane has a free version which allows you to use their password manager, autofill feature, and digital wallet on one device.
-They also offer a premium version of their service for $39.99 per year which includes encrypted account backup to the cloud, the ability to sync passwords across all your devices, secure password sharing, online access to all of your passwords, and priority VIP support.
+Dashlane has a free version that allows you to use their password manager, autofill feature, and digital wallet on one device.
+They also offer a premium version of their service for $4.99 a month which includes encrypted account backup to the cloud, the ability to sync passwords across all your devices, secure password sharing, online access to all of your passwords, and priority VIP support.
 Additionally, they have team pricing for their premium service.
-All new members enjoy a free 30-day trail of their premium service so you can experience it for yourself risk-free.
+All new members enjoy a free 30-day trial of their premium service so you can experience it for yourself risk-free.

 Sticky Password manager was first introduced in 2001 and because of its popularity founder Alex Tischenko brought together some security experts and former AVG execs to form Lamantine Software in 2009 to oversee its development and marketing.
 It has support for most browsers, Windows, Mac, and Android / iOS tablets and smartphones.
 At the heart of Sticky Password is an excellent secure password generator with a simple to use interface.
 Once it is installed, it allows you to import all of your passwords from current browsers or other password managers, browse to each site and generate new strong passwords and save them, or manually enter new strong passwords for them.

 Sticky Passwords offers a free version of their service which will let you manage your passwords, automate online logins, fill forms faster, use your fingerprint to unlock your mobile devices, and secure your data on your local device if that is all you need.
-The also offer a premium version that offers all of this plus you can use it on all of your devices and store and sync all of your information using the cloud, get priority support, and “save the manatees”.
-Additionally, if your would rather not store your data in the cloud, you can disable this feature and sync all of your devices through WiFi.
-The premium version is just $19.99 a year or $99.99 for life (a lifetime license).
+They also offer a premium version that offers all of this plus you can use it on all of your devices, store and sync all of your information using the cloud, get priority support, and “save the manatees”.
+Additionally, if you would rather not store your data in the cloud, you can disable this feature and sync all of your devices through WiFi.
+The premium version is just $29.99 a year or $159.99 for life (a lifetime license).
 Give their premium service a look.
-They offer a 30-day money back guarantee so you have nothing to lose but we think you will be happy with Sticky Password.
+They offer a 30-day money-back guarantee so you have nothing to lose but we think you will be happy with Sticky Password.

 The RoboForm password manager is installed as an extension to your browser in the form of an added toolbar at the top or bottom of the browser and as a taskbar icon in the tray.
-With it you can save logins, identities and bookmarks for the sites you visit.
+With it, you can save logins, identities, and bookmarks for the sites you visit.
 Once this information has been saved for a site, you can log in using a single click.
-It provides instant access to individual identities to make it fast and easy to fill out online forms, as well as, smaller identities for quick access to your contact information online.
+It provides instant access to individual identities to make it fast and easy to fill out online forms and smaller identities for quick access to your contact information online.
 You can also use it to generate secure passwords and sync them among all your devices once you have set up multiple devices.

-RoboForm offers several different versions of it’s password manager for both private and enterprise use.
+RoboForm offers several different versions of its password manager for both private and enterprise use.
 The version you pick depends on your password needs.
 They offer a free version as long as you don’t need any more than 10 logins.
 Additionally, they have a 30 day free trial period on all of their products.
 At the end of the 30-day trial period, you will be prompted to pay to keep your service.
-The products they offer are RoboForm Everywhere for $9.95 the first year, $19.95 thereafter, RoboForm 7 desktop version (for Windows or Mac, single license/computer) for $29.95, and their RoboForm2go 7 Windows version (single license/USB device) for $39.95.
+The product we recommend is RoboForm Everywhere.
+It costs $23.88 a year which works out to $1.99 a month.
 The RoboForm Everywhere version allows you to sync your passwords across all of your devices for a single user and cloud backup, while the other versions are stored on a single computer or USB device.

 LastPass has been in the password protection business since 2008.
 They offer one of the more well-known password managers in the space.
 LastPass runs as an add-on to your browser.
 Simply, run the recommended download for your browser.
 Create an account with your email address and a strong master password.
 LastPass encrypts your passwords and other information in your vault using 256-AES encryption of a key generated from your username and master password.
-This key is generated using PBKDF2 with least 5k (default) iterations up to 100k iterations on the client side.
-They also support muti-factor authentication.
+This key is generated using PBKDF2 with at least 5k (default) iterations up to 100k iterations on the client-side.
+They also support multi-factor authentication.